Sunereum-Labs/sunre-bond-simulator/README.md

 ```

 ### Simulation Results
-The simulator automaticallly generates a number of plots for results visualisation.
+The simulator automatically generates a number of plots for results visualisation.
 These are call-able in the RUN SIMULATION.R script:
 ```r
 plt_example # daily time series of 1 iteration-year